Free Website Content - 2007 New Years Resolutions

 1. Prune Those RSS Feeds

-Large feeds are slow to load, its time to prune those RSS
+Large feeds are slow to load, its time to prune those

-the actual feed, to ensure that it loads quickly.
+from the actual feed, to ensure that it loads quickly.

 2. Update Copyright Notices

-Make an effort to update the copyright notice on your website.
+Make an effort to update the copyright notice on your

-storefront is active.
+your online storefront is active.

 3. Update Meta Tags

-Each and every web page on a website should contain a unique
+Each and every web page on a website should contain

-and concise without redundancy and recurring words.
+should be accurate and concise without redundancy and

 4. House Cleaning